Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Can therapists and coaches grow without posting constantly?

-Yes — and this is one of the most misunderstood questions.
+Yes and this is one of the most misunderstood points.

 What a healthy social media strategy actually feels like

-Final answer: the best social media approach in 2026
+Final answer: the best social media approach for therapists in 2026

 Estudio Bohora